Covid-19 vaccines and epilepsy

 Vaccines against COVID-19 are currently being approved and becoming available.

 What are the recommandations regarding Covid-19 vaccines and epilepsy?

 There is currently no evidence to suggest that having epilepsy is specifically associated with a higher risk of side effects from a COVID-19 vaccine.
-For people with epilepsy, the risk of COVID-19 infection and potential complications far outweighs the risk of side effects from a COVID-19 vaccine.
+Furthermore, for people with epilepsy, the risk of COVID-19 infection and potential complications far outweighs the risk of side effects from a COVID-19 vaccine.
 As with other vaccines however, a fever can develop after a COVID-19 vaccination.
 This could lower the seizure threshold in some people.
-Antipyretics (e.g. paracetamol/acetaminophen) taken regularly for 48 hours after the vaccination (or for the duration of fever) will minimize this risk.
+Minimize the risk by taking Antipyretics (e.g. paracetamol/acetaminophen) regularly for 48 hours after the vaccination (or for the duration of fever).